luftkode/plotinator3000/README.md

 For inspiration/educational purposes.
 Anyone developing `egui`/`eframe` apps may or may not find any of the solutions in this repository useful for their own project(s).

+## Installation

+See the [latest release](https://github.com/luftkode/logviewer-rs/releases/latest) and choose the installation method you prefer.

+Installing with the shell script (unix) or powershell script (windows) will also install an updater which can be used to fetch the latest version.

 ## Quick start

 Check the [Justfile](Justfile) for recipes to get started, or invoke `just` to list available recipes.